matthew-brett/sp-ai-post/notes.md

 This would be a straightforward breach of copyright.
-If we were so inclined, we might take legal action, but even if we were not so inclined, you have abused our generosity in your act of removing our copyright and claiming it as your own.
+If we were so inclined, we might take legal action, but even if we were not so inclined, you have abused our generosity in your act of removing our copyright and claiming our work as your own.
 We suspect that all open-source coders would accept that this was wrong, and that we should do all we reasonably could to make sure we are not doing that ourselves.

 The situation does not change in any important way if you find and use some software to remove our license before claiming your own copyright.